Aevarkan/WorldEdit-BE-Docs/docs/usage/general/masks.md

 ### Surface Mask

 This mask matches any block that's directly adjacent to air blocks, i.e. exposed to air.
 You type either `#exposed` or `#surface`.
+You can also specify an angle range to filter by terrain slope.
+The angle range varies from 0 degrees to 90.
+For example, `;replace "grass_block #surface[10:45]" coarse_dirt` will only target grass on 10 to 45 degree slopes, and convert it to coarse dirt.
+Best use it where there are no decoration blocks that can interfere with slope calculations.
+Like tall grass and flowers.

 ### Shadow Mask

 This mask matches blocks that can't be seen from where you are.
 It's best used in combination with `#surface`.
 For example, `;replace "#shadow #surface" stone` on some grass under trees while you're above them will turn them into stone.
 Inverting it like `!#shadow` will only match with blocks that can be seen from where you are.

-### Slope Mask

-This mask matches with blocks that are part of sloped terrain.
-The angle range varies from 0 degrees to 90.
-For example, `;replace "grass_block #slope[10:45]" coarse_dirt` will only target grass on 10 to 45 degree slopes, and convert it to coarse dirt.
-Best use it where there are no decoration blocks that can interfere with slope calculations.
-Like tall grass and flowers.